Glauber: Preseason opener not meaningless for draftees

 Giants RB Saquon Barkley, Jets QB Sam Darnold and Browns QB Baker Mayfield will have plenty of eyes on them during their first appearances on an NFL field this week.

-Less than four months ago, they heard their names called by Roger Goodell and thus began their NFL careers and delivered hope for the future of three downtrodden franchises – two of them who share MetLife Stadium.
+Less than four months ago, they heard their names called by Roger Goodell, which began their NFL careers and delivered hope for the future of three downtrodden franchises – two of which share MetLife Stadium.

-Giants and Jets fans will get an early read on Saquon Barkley and Sam Darnold, and will also check in on Baker Mayfield as the preseason kicks off Thursday and Friday.
-Barkley is set to make his debut for the Giants against the Browns on Thursday, as Mayfield makes his first NFL appearance for the Browns, albeit as a backup to Tyrod Taylor.
-On Friday night, Jets fans will see whether Darnold can stake a claim to the opening day starting job, as the Jets host the Falcons.
+Giants and Jets fans will get an early read on Saquon Barkley and Sam Darnold, and also will check in on Baker Mayfield as the preseason kicks off Thursday and Friday.
+Barkley will play for the Giants against the Browns on Thursday as Mayfield debuts for the Browns, albeit as a backup to Tyrod Taylor.
+On Friday night, Jets fans will see whether Darnold can stake a claim to the opening day starting job as the Jets host the Falcons.

 Meaningless preseason games?
 Not for these three guys, and not for the teams that had enough conviction to select them and stake their futures to the offensive players’ development.

-Barkley has looked terrific so far in training camp, having quickly learned the playbook and seamlessly grasping first-year coach Pat Shurmur’s offense.
+Barkley has looked terrific in training camp, having learned the playbook quickly and seamlessly grasping first-year coach Pat Shurmur’s offense.
 But it’s one thing to look good in the controlled environment of training camp practices.
 It’s another to see live NFL action for the first time.

 Barkley can’t wait.